Explore upcoming Parkinson’s educational and fundraising events below.

 The Victory Summit is going virtual to reach more people than ever before with information and inspiration to live well today.
 Each event will focus on unique information for your unique Parkinson’s journey.

 Click on each event topic below to learn more.
-Registration is now open for the How to Live Well with Parkinson’s event.
 Plus, you can sign up to be notified when registration opens for the other events in the series.

 Very often, the emotional, social, physical, and psychological needs of those diagnosed with YOPD are different from those diagnosed at an older age.
 You might be soaring in your career, expecting a baby, raising multiple school-age children at home, and/or getting ready to buy your first house.
 These are different concerns than those who are diagnosed much later in life have.
 That’s why we want to shine a spotlight on YOPD.
 We want you to have the education, resources, and support you need to live well with Parkinson’s no matter your age.